thescripthub/bundler/README.md

 ```
 ## `IMPORT_RAW`
 Imports the file without wrapping in an anonymous function (useful for variable injection)
-> [!WARNING]
-> Notice: Weird bug I am yet to fix: You have to add a local variable at the end of the file.
+> [!CAUTION] Weird bug I am yet to fix: You have to add a local variable at the end of the file.
 Normally I just add `local raw` at the end.
 ```lua
 IMPORT_RAW("./file.lua");
 ```